krdowns/Portfolio/README.md

 The testamonials section kept displaying all three slides instead of rotating them on a timer.

-My side nav bar is supposed to move to the top on a smaller screen with a hamburger menu, however the menu would not display, and the navbar would not move to the top.
+My side nav bar is supposed to move to the top on a smaller screen with a hamburger menu, however the menu would not display.

 ## Biggest Wins/Challenges